HarryPaniccc/DnD/General Notes and Ideas.md

 	- [ ] Free shores
 	- [ ] Etc
 	- [ ] [[Nightshade Peaks]]

+## New Ideas
+- [ ] Timeline
+- [ ] Magic item shops and spells specifically
+- [ ] Counterspell item that gives either half the spell level back OR buffs you somehow
+- [ ] Rage potion
+- [ ] Kidnap someone
+- [ ] NPCs of importance to the vanguard
 - [ ] Zitrumean Kingdoms
 	- [ ] Solari + Doomfist Society in Armoured lands
 	- [ ] [[Pyleas]]